Skip to content

 Stop waiting for clusters

-Kunobi Kobe is part of the Kunobi platform.
-Pre-warm your CI/CD infrastructure and never block a pipeline again.
+Kunobi Kobe is open source and Apache-2.0 licensed.
+Run the operator in your own cluster and never block a pipeline again.

 Available for: